s81016BHT/IPWA01-01_Aufgabe3_FINAL/README.md

 The frontend folder structure consists of two parts.
 The static components Header and Footer are in the Components folder.
 The pages which are routed in the router module are located the Pages folder, such as a page for the imprint, privacy, landing-page and the registration-formular

-### Communication Frontend-Backend

-For the Frontend and Backend communication a Websocket Server build with socket.io is used.
-See SocketServer in app root folder.

 ## Backend

 The backend of the project was built using